pnp/cli-microsoft365/docs/manual/docs/cmd/spo/cdn/cdn-origin-remove.md

 ## Examples

+Remove _*/CDN_ from the list of origins of the Public CDN

 ```sh
 spo cdn origin remove -t Public -r */CDN
 ```

-removes */CDN from the list of origins of the Public CDN

 ## More information